dmuth/dmuth/README.md

 ### Misc

 - [Cheetah Bot](https://github.com/dmuth/cheetah-bot) - A Telegram Bot that makes cheetah sounds and posts cheetah pictures!
+- [Monte Carlo Pi Simulation in Rust](https://github.com/dmuth/monte-carlo-in-rust) - I wanted to learn a little Rust, so I built a multi-threaded Rust app to calculate the value of Pi using the Monte Carlo method.
+[Benchmarks are here!](https://github.com/dmuth/monte-carlo-in-rust/blob/main/benchmarks.md)

 <h3 align="left">Connect with me:</h3>